stewartTS/challenges/frontend.md

 The user should be able to see the details of those items according to their type (number of comments, score, options, creation date, and author).
 When the user clicks on the comments counter, those comments should be presented on the screen without forcing the user to leave the current page.

-The user can add a story to a list of favourites that is kept by your application per each user.

 The stories list should have a mechanism to perform pagination.
 When the user picks a story, they should be redirected to that respective story URL.

 Should be possible to see details about the author.